US carrier shoots down Iranian drone as tensions escalate and diplomatic talks hit a snag

 The talks had been set for Istanbul, with foreign ministers from Egypt, Oman, Pakistan, Qatar, Saudi Arabia and the United Arab Emirates also expected to attend.

-Tehran is now asking for an alternate location: Oman, the small Gulf sultanate that has previous hosted talks between the US and Iran.
+Tehran then asked for an alternate location: Oman, the small Gulf sultanate that has previously hosted talks between the US and Iran.
+The talks are now set to take place there on Friday, Iran’s semi-official ISNA news agency said, with Iran’s Foreign Minister Abbas Araghchi and US envoy Steve Witkoff set to take part.

 And it has requested the scope of the discussions be limited to the nuclear issue.
 The US has said its demands for Iran extend beyond an end to its nuclear program to curbing its ballistic missiles and ending support for regional proxy groups.